allenyin55/academy-live-events-fork/README.md

 anyscale init --requirements ray-project/requirements.txt
 ```

+TODOs:

-(TODO: It appears that the `--requirements` argument is required, even though the file is in `ray-project`.
-Is this correct?)
+1. It appears that the `--requirements` argument is required, even though the file is in `ray-project`.
+Is this correct?
+2. I'm now brute-force installing the conda environment I want; should I just skip my `requirements.txt` file?

 This takes a while, as it makes a snapshot of up your local project directory!

+> **TIP:** Note the UUID printed for the snapshot.
+This UUID is also shown in the https://anyscale.dev UI for your project.

 When finished, open and navigate to your project.
 You'll probably find this useful to keep open: